issacchan26/CustomerReviewClassificationWithBERT/README.md

 4. Run the main script, it will save the df as csv with two columns: reviews and overall rating of the restaurants.

 ## Data Structure
-The model takes csv file as input and transform into dataset, while takes review text as input and output ID from 0 to 4, where the id to label dictionary is:
+The model in [train.py](train.py) takes csv file as input and transform into dataset, while takes review text as input and output ID from 0 to 4, where the id to label dictionary is:
-{0:'1 stars', 1:'2 stars', 2:'3 stars', 3:'4 stars', 4:'5 stars',}
+{0:'1 stars', 1:'2 stars', 2:'3 stars', 3:'4 stars', 4:'5 stars'}

 Sample csv to dataframe format (overall rating is from 0 to 4):